Please select a page for the Contact Slideout in Theme Options > Header Options

 This program will introduce participants to what it takes to get into vet school, what it’s like once you are in, and what career options you have once you get out.
 Get a closer look at radiology, see if you can handle herpetology, and get a gut feeling about parasitology fields.
 Ruminate whether you can stomach a stomach as you get hands-on (and even hands-in) experience with large animals.
 Sew up your interest in the field by completing a small animal surgery using plush pets as patients.
 If you love learning about creatures that slither, crawl, bounce, and pounce, this class is for you!

-VizKids: Graphics & Animation (YAP B)
+VizKids: Game Design (YAP B)

 Experimental Science (YAP C)

-Forensics (YAP C)
+Investigative Forensics (YAP C)

 True to the nature of the forensics fields, students will learn to use anthropological, biological, chemical, and mechanical procedures to analyze a crime scene and determine the nature and cause of a crime.
-Trace evidence collection techniques (dusting for prints, shoe tread and type, document analysis, etc.) will be combined with advanced criminal techniques (blood spatter analysis, black light technology, forensic entomology) to help students work on a realistic crime scene in which students must piece together all the evidence towards the goal of cracking the case!
+Trace evidence collection techniques (dusting for prints, shoe tread and type, document analysis, etc.) will be combined with advanced criminal techniques (blood spatter analysis, black light technology, etc.) to help

 Mechanical Engineering (YAP C)

-VizKids: eSports (YAP C)
+VizKids: Animation & Character Design (YAP C)